LukeTheDukee/daves_utility_belt/README.md

 ### Structure

 Logs are stored in the user's home directory under `.util_log/file_org.log`.
 You can change the log file path by modifying the `home_log_path` variable in the `logger_setup.py` script.

+## Project Setup Script

+This script automates the creation of project directory structures for various programming languages, including Spring Boot (Java), Go, and Python.
+It sets up a standardized layout that is commonly used in development projects, making it easier to get started with new applications.

+### Features

+- **Spring Boot**: Creates a directory structure suitable for Java Spring Boot applications.
+- **Go**: Sets up a standard Go project layout.
+- **Python**: Initializes a Python project with a typical structure.

+### Requirements

+- Python 3.x
+- Required permissions to create directories and files in the specified location.

+## File Organizer Script

+This Python script organizes and sorts files in a specified directory based on their file types.
+It categorizes files into predefined folders such as Images, Documents, Videos, and Music, making it easier to manage and locate files.

+### Features

+- Automatically organizes files into designated folders based on file extensions.
+- Supports common file types for images, documents, videos, and music.
+- Platform-independent, tested primarily on Linux.

+### Directory Structure

+The script organizes files into the following directory structure within the user's `home`directory:\

+`Images `

+`Documents`

+`Videos`

+`Music`

+ If the directories do not exist there will be created within the `home` directory of the user.
+File types can easily extended.

+### Supported File Types

+-  **Images**: `.jpg`, `.jpeg`, `.png`, `.gif`
+- **Documents**: `.pdf`, `.docx`, `.txt`
+- **Videos**: `.mp4`, `.mkv`
+- **Music**: `.mp3`, `.wav`

+### Requirements

+- Python 3.x
+- Required permissions to create directories and files in the specified location.